 If you repeat a course, previous grades earned for the repeated course will be marked on the transcript as indicated in the transcript legend, but the grade received on the last repeat will replace all other grades for that course in the CGPA calculation.

 When you repeat a course, you will be charged the current tuition for the course and must assume responsibility for all associated fees.
 If you choose to retake a previously passed course, you may only receive financial aid for one additional retake of that course.

-If you fail the same course or its equivalent twice, you will be academically dismissed from the School.
+If you fail the same course or its equivalent three times, you will be academically dismissed from Purdue Global Law School.